flaviostutz/ceph-monitor/README.md

 The usage of volumes is not required, but may help you in case you need a hard recovery so it is recommended in production.

+Attention: You need to run this daemon in a machine running Kernel >= 4.5.2

 # Usage

 docker-compose.yml for a single monitor configuration.
 After bootstrap, get the keyring file in container logs so that you can connect another services to this monitor (OSD, MGR etc)